I am excited to share this post, which I co-wrote with Kathryn Finch!

 Has a choice

 Maybe that starts with lesson plans.
-When planning ask yourself, where can I offer more choice in this lesson?
+When planning, ask yourself where can I offer more choice in this lesson?
 For example, in the elementary music room, students may learn to play classroom instruments with the proper technique by performing instruments during a sound story.
-Often, the specific words and instruments are pre-determined.
+Often, specific words and instruments are pre-determined.
 But do they need to be?
 Read the sound story to your students and let them decide how and when instrument sounds would be appropriate.
 The impact is big.
 Students love the chance to choose and often perform better when it’s their idea and creation.
 Once you feel comfortable finding ways to offer more choice in a lesson, the next step is to lesson plan with students instead of planning for students.
 Take the plunge.
 Start a project in class and share that you aren’t positive what the next steps are or how long this project will take.
 Ask for student feedback to plan future music classes.

 Has a voice